AuthorizeNet/sdk-php/README.md

 `vendor` directory to the desired system.

-## Authentication
+## Registration & Configuration

-To authenticate with the Authorize.Net API you will need to retrieve your API Login ID and Transaction Key from the [Merchant Interface](https://account.authorize.net/).
+Use of this SDK and the Authorize.Net APIs requires having an account on our system.
 You can find these details in the Settings section.
 If you don't currently have a production Authorize.Net account and need a sandbox account for testing, you can easily sign up for one [here](https://developer.authorize.net/sandbox/).

+### Authentication

+To authenticate with the Authorize.Net API you will need to use your account's API Login ID and Transaction Key.
+If you don't have these values, you can obtain them from our Merchant Interface site.
+Access the Merchant Interface for production accounts at (https://account.authorize.net/) or sandbox accounts at (https://sandbox.authorize.net).

-Once you have your keys simply load them into the appropriate variables in your code, as per the below sample code dealing with the authentication part of the flow.
+Once you have your keys simply load them into the appropriate variables in your code, as per the below sample code dealing with the authentication part of the API request.

+#### To set your API credentials for an API request:

 ...
 ```php